 With school back in session and the ALA Youth Media Awards announcements less than five months away, mock award groups are forming, or, if formed already, they are beginning to hone in on nominations, just like the actual committees.

 I spoke with Sierra McKenzie, Library Services Floater at the Public Library of Cincinnati and Hamilton County (PLCH), a member of the newly formed PLCH Mock Coretta Scott King Book Awards group and keeper of that group’s suggestion spreadsheet.

 The group has completed two rounds of author and illustrator suggestions.
-A selection meeting will occur in September when they will start to narrow down the list of suggestions for a shorter list for “author” and “illustrator” category discussions.
+In September, a selection meeting will occur when they narrow down the list of suggestions for a shorter list for “author” and “illustrator” category discussions.

-Mock CSK Book Awards groups add awareness and enthusiasm for titles that are current and eligible for the CSK Book Awards.
-If your public, academic or school library has a Mock CSK Book Awards group in place, please share this in the comments section.
+Mock CSK Book Awards groups add awareness and enthusiasm for current and eligible titles for the CSK Book Awards.
+If your public, academic, or school library has a Mock CSK Book Awards group in place, please share this in the comments section.
 And if not, please consider starting one!

 Thanks to Dr. Claudette McLinn, Alan Bailey, and Amber Hayes, the CSK Book Awards Jury Handbook has been updated (format and pagination) and is available for Mock CSK Book Awards groups and Mock CSK Book Awards elections through a link on the CSK Book Awards Committee website.

 Susan Polos works as a school librarian at Fox Lane High School in Bedford, NY.
 She is chair of the CSK Book Awards Technology Committee.